No CRPF cover for Lalu Prasad Yadav, Rajiv Pratap Rudy, Chirag Paswan anymore: Home Ministry

 The Ministry of Home Affairs on Tuesday issued an order on revision of security of several VIPs, including Rashtriya Janata Dal (RJD) chief Lalu Prasad Yadav, Bharatiya Janata Party (BJP) Member of Parliament Rajiv Pratap Rudy and Lok Janshakti Party (LJP) leader Chirag Paswan.

-According to the notification, the names of Lalu, Rudy and Uttar Pradesh Minister Suresh Raina have been removed from the central list of leaders protected by the Central Reserve Police Force (CRPF).
+According to the notification, the names of Lalu, Rudy and Uttar Pradesh Minister Suresh Rana have been removed from the central list of leaders protected by the Central Reserve Police Force (CRPF).

 The CRPF security cover of Chirag Paswan has also been withdrawn and security has been downgraded to Y, reported news agency ANI.